lukeburns/morphable/readme.md

 `element` morphs when `state` that it depends upon changes.

-you can define subscribe to load, morph, and unload events on `view`.
+you can subscribe to load, morph, and unload events on `view`.

 ```js
 view.on('load', (state, element) => console.log('loaded element'))